s-r-e-e-r-a-j/GitGhost/README.md

 GitGhost is a powerful GitHub unfollowers tracking tool that helps you identify users you follow but who don’t follow you back.

 ## Features
-- ✅ Find non-followers – See who isn’t following you back
+- Find non-followers – See who isn’t following you back
-- ✅ Uses GitHub API – Fast & reliable data fetching
+- Uses GitHub API – Fast & reliable data fetching
-- ✅ ANSI Colors – Clean and readable output
-- ✅ Save Results – Option to save unfollowers list to a file
+- Save Results – Option to save unfollowers list to a file
-- ✅ Easy to Use – Just run, enter your username, and get results!
+- Easy to Use – Just run, enter your username, and get results!

 ## Installation
 Clone the repository and navigate to the project folder: